 WARNING: Mayo Clinic says Diphenhydramine (Benadryl), IS NOT sufficient to treat anaphylaxis.
 This medication can help relieve allergy symptoms, but works too slowly in a severe reaction.
 An Epi-Pen or its generic version is a must.

-WHAT WE USED: Apis mell.
+WHAT WE USED IMMEDIATELY: Apis mell.
 30x and Ledum 30x like this immediately for my husband plus eucalyptus and rosemary (both open and relax the airway) and lavender (calming) with a carrier oil on the sting and his throat.
 It was moderately-severe, and we were able to find an Epi-pen just in case.
 We did not need it!